Best Vegan Egg Substitutes — Baking Egg Replacers, Scrambles & Beyond

 Mashed Banana

-• Banana Egg Alternative: 1/4 cup of mashed banana (about 1/2 of a banana) = 1 egg (plus add 1/4 tsp of additional baking powder)
+• Banana egg ratio: 1/4 cup mashed banana = 1 egg (plus 1/4 tsp baking powder if needed for extra rise).

 A yellow banana on a marble countertop.